sulfaratnas/code-refactoring/1. code-smells/bloaters/primitive-obsession.md

 ## Why It Hurts

-This can lead to a lack of type safety, readability, and maintainability in your code.
+- This can lead to a lack of type safety, readability, and maintainability in your code.
+- Your code becomes coupled to the underlying structure of the data, making it harder to test and reason about.

 ## How To Fix It

 [Replace Data Value With Object](../refactorings/replace-data-value-with-object.md).

+## Payoff

+- Better code organization and flexibility
+- Improves code readability, no more guessing about the reason for all these strange constants